Live sessions (via Zoom)

 Accessible Design: UDL for your Emerson Course

-In this 4 week course, you’ll work with the Instructional Technology Group and a group of your colleagues to build a new course or redesign an existing course using principles of Universal Design for Learning (UDL), with a focus on digital accessibility.
+In this 4-week experience, you’ll work with the Instructional Technology Group and a group of your colleagues to build a new course or redesign an existing course using principles of Universal Design for Learning (UDL), with a focus on digital accessibility.
 After the four weeks, you will be required to have a fully-built course that will then be reviewed and remediated by ITG.

-The ITG design team will conduct an accessibility sweep of your course, ensuring all videos and PDFs are accessible.
-We will also perform a detailed course review for common pitfalls and areas to improve.
-This will kickstart your course for a smooth student experience, but we’ll also provide you with the tools and training to maintain peak accessibility.
+The ITG design team will conduct an accessibility sweep of your course, checking all videos and PDFs for accessibility and remediating as needed.
+We will also review your course for common pitfalls and areas to improve.
+This will kickstart your course for a smooth student experience, but we’ll also provide you with the tools to maintain peak accessibility.

 The format of this session is mostly asynchronous with one individual, synchronous check-in meeting to be determined once the course begins.
 Spots are limited andapplication is required.
 It's about a 2-4 hour time commitment per week (assuming you complete the assigned activities), not including time spent building your course.

 - This course will walk you through how to meet Emerson's accessibility guidelines!
 It covers the process of acquiring and creating course materials, fair use decision-making, and the basics of creating accessible content for online learning.

 - All the materials from this summer's live course for you to read at your leisure.
 Go beyond the basics!
 This self-guided course is for faculty who want to know more about Canvas notifications and announcements, the Gradebook, the Scheduler, holding virtual office hours, the Teacher App, Groups, and Peer Review.